jitsi/jitsi-videobridge/doc/using_statistics.md

 default(if you haven't set this property) they are disabled.

  * **org.jitsi.videobridge.STATISTICS_TRANSPORT** - string property.
 The possible values for this property are "colibri" and "pubsub".
-By default "pubsub" is used.
- * **org.jitsi.videobridge.STATISTICS_INTERVAL** - intiger property.
+ * **org.jitsi.videobridge.STATISTICS_INTERVAL** - integer property.
 This property specifies the time in milliseconds between generation of the statistics.
 By default the interval is 1000 milliseconds.
  * **org.jitsi.videobridge.PUBSUB_SERVICE** - string property.